Best Hikes in Acadia National Park: Marvelous Maine

 Acadia Mountain Trail

-If you would like to connect with the land and get far from the madding crowd, head west, leave the loop road behind, and enjoy the thrilling Acadia Mountain hike.
-This is a vigorous 2.5-mile loop with an impressive 700 feet of ascent in just under 1 mile, meaning it’s a little harder and more strenuous than the other short hikes on our list.
+The Acadia Mountain Trail is a vigorous 2.5-mile loop with an impressive 700 feet of ascent in under 1 mile, making it harder and more strenuous than other short hikes on our list.

-The reward for your efforts are commanding views of Somes Sound to the east and Beech mountain to the southwest.
-This trail’s a little less traffic than others on Mount Desert Island, so there’s a far better chance of having the summit all to yourself, too.
+The reward for your efforts are commanding views of Somes Sound to the east and Beech Mountain to the southwest.
+This trail has a little less traffic than others on Mount Desert Island, so there’s a far better chance of having the summit all to yourself, too.

 The trailhead and lot are located along Route 102, across from Echo Lake.
 Cross the road to find the standard trailhead marker and begin on the St. Sauveur Trail, then take the left heading toward Acadia Mountain at the next fork.